daxwestermanva/3ST_term_cleanup/PERC.CDS.DB/Code/Stored Procedures/Present_NLP_Variables.md

 Two levels of filtering: term level and HDAP_NLP_OMHSP level.

-1) **Priority** - Need ability to track whether or not a term should be included for reporting.
+- [ ] **Priority** - Need ability to track whether or not a term should be included for reporting.
-2) **May be needed** - Need ability to track whether or not an entry in HDAP_NLP_OMHSP should be included for reporting, based on associated TermID
+- [ ] **May be needed** - Need ability to track whether or not an entry in HDAP_NLP_OMHSP should be included for reporting, based on associated TermID

+Questions:

+- [ ] What has been done?
+Which areas?
+Retrospective or prospective?
+- [ ] What are the priorities for the terms?